vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/6_variants0.md

 ### "Recursive" variants

+TODO: ?

-Variants can be used to represent recursive structures *(e.g. JSON objects)*.
+A *"recursive" variant* is a variant which can **contain itself**, and can be used to **represent recursive structures** *(e.g. JSON objects)*.

+All variants need to **have a fixed size** - in order to allow the definition of recursive variants, **indirection must be used**.
+Making use of dynamically-allocated memory is a trivial way of introducing a layer of indirection: `std::unique_ptr` or `std::vector` are examples of data structures that can be used to define recursive variants.

+TODO: ?

 Since variants have a fixed size, a trivial way of implementing such structures consists of using **indirection with dynamically-allocated memory**.

 As an example, let's extend our previous `vnum` variant type to support vectors of other `vnum` instances.